huggablehacker/cloudbleed/README.md

 Assist in searching for sites that are vulnerable to CloudBleed.

-For further reading, see https://github.com/pirate/sites-using-cloudflare/blob/master/README.md
+For further reading and list contaicng the affected domains, see https://github.com/pirate/sites-using-cloudflare/blob/master/README.md

 Save `cb.sh` to desired directory.